mineselectroweakgroup/Database_Extraction_Tool/README.md

 ### How this program operates:
 There are several scripts which interact with each other to produce the plots and outputs requested.
 When the user runs the `StartupGUI.py` program, a GUI opens asking which subscript the user wishes to run.
 All three options operate in the same manner, but with different requested inputs and different default values.

-Upon selection of a subscript, the program will call `Main.py` with a specific option, which will in turn send this option to `IsotopeDataExporting.py`.
-This script will call one of three GUIs, `GUI.py`, `Beta_GUI.py`, or `Parabola_GUI.py`, which will ask for input specific to the function desired.
-The `IsotopeDataExporting.py` file will then run through the `dataClass.py` file which sorts through all 300 `ensdf.xxx` files and compiles the data into a usable form.
-The program will also run through `functions.py`, gathering the uncertainty values for each data point.
-This data is then sent back to `Main.py`.
+Upon selection of a subscript, the program will calls `Main.py` with a specific option, which sends this option to `IsotopeDataExporting.py`.
+This script calls one of three GUIs, `GUI.py`, `Beta_GUI.py`, or `Parabola_GUI.py`, which will ask for input specific to the function desired.
+The `IsotopeDataExporting.py` file then uses the `dataClass.py` file to sort through the ENSDF data files and compiles the data into a usable form.

-Depending on the options provided by the user, the `Main.py` file may call `mass_data.py`, which searches through `mass16.txt` and gets atomic mass data with uncertainty, and adds it to the dataset.
+Depending on the options provided by the user, the `Main.py` file may call `mass_data.py`, which searches through `mass16.txt` and gets atomic mass data with uncertainty, adding it to the dataset.

-Upon completing the dataset, `Main.py` file calls `IsotopeDataExporting.py` again to plot the data.
-This program then deletes all empty data files and plots the data in gnuplot with the line thickness being the uncertainty of the state.
+Upon completing the dataset, `Main.py` file calls `IsotopeDataExporting.py` again to create plot files that gnuplot uses to display the data.
+The program then deletes all empty data files and plots the data in gnuplot with the line thickness being the uncertainty of the state.

 Finally, the `Main.py` kills the program before calling it again fresh with terminal commands.